 About AHPs

-The Allied Health Professions (AHPs) are the third largest workforce in the NHS.
-In the main they are degree level professions, and are professionally autonomous practitioners.
-13 of the 14 AHPs are regulated by the Health and Care Professions Council (HCPC) with Osteopaths regulated by the General Osteopathic Council (GOC).
+The Allied Health Professions (AHPs) are the third largest clinical workforce in the health and care.
+In the main they are degree level professions and are professionally autonomous practitioners.
+There are currently 14 registerable titles for AHPs covering 15 specific roles: 13 of the 14 AHPs registerable titles are regulated by the Health and Care Professions Council (HCPC) with Osteopaths regulated by the General Osteopathic Council (GOsC).

-AHPs provide system-wide care to assess, treat, diagnose and discharge patients across social care, housing, education, and independent and voluntary sectors.
-Through adopting an holistic approach to healthcare, AHPs are able to help manage patients’ care throughout the life course from birth to palliative care.
-Their focus is on prevention and improvement of health and wellbeing to maximise the potential for individuals to live full and active lives within their family circles, social networks, education/training and the workplace.
+AHPs provide system-wide care to assess, treat, diagnose, and discharge patients across social care, housing, education, and independent and voluntary sectors.
+Through adopting a holistic approach to healthcare, AHPs can help manage patients’ care throughout the life course from birth to palliative care.
+Their focus is on prevention and improvement of health and wellbeing to maximise the potential for individuals to live full and active lives within their family circles, social networks, education, training, and the workplace.

 Find out more about the fourteen allied health professions.